athindran/athindran.github.io/index.md

 **Software Engineer, Control at Aurora Innovation.
 Oct 2023 - Present**

-Development and fail-safe testing of motion control/fault management techniques for tracking control of self-driving tractor-trailers
+Development and fail-safe testing of motion control/fault management techniques for control of self-driving tractor-trailers

 **Software Intern, Control at Aurora Innovation.
 May - Aug 2022**